 Chris Atchison is the President of the BC Construction Association (BCCA).
 Chris has an extensive background working in the association space with a passion to innovate and drive member value.
 In addition, Chris has developed an expertise for working collaboratively to ensure optimal results for employers, members, communities, and funders.
 Chris continues to incorporate initiatives at BCCA that introduce progressive and necessary change to industry, while delivering value to all construction stakeholders.

-As a small business owner managing the financial and administrative functions of Kerr Controls Inc., Christy understands the challenges business owners face.
-She and her husband co-founded their specialized contracting business in 2001 and they have steadily grown their Saanichton based business since then by filling gaps in the marketplace.
+As a small business owner managing the financial and administrative functions of Kerr Controls Inc., Christy understands the challenges faced by entrepreneurs.
+She and her husband co-founded their specialized contracting business in 2001.
+Since then they have steadily grown their Saanichton-based business by filling gaps in the marketplace.